Could a hidden gut infection like SIBO be slowly draining your energy?

 - Digestive enzymes from the liver, gallbladder, and pancreas enter the small intestine in order to help break down proteins, fats, and carbohydrates.

-- Once the food is broken down by the digestive enzymes, the small nutrients pass through your small intestine and get absorbed into your blood supply.
+- Once the food is broken down by the digestive enzymes, the small nutrients pass through your small intestine and are absorbed into your blood supply.

 - The presence of good bacteria (but not too much) in your small intestine creates a local immune system in the digestive tract.